-The following grade descriptions are intended to give a general indication of the standards of achievement likely to have been achieved by candidates awarded Grades A, C and F. In practice, the grade awarded will depend upon the extent to which the candidate has met the objectives overall, and this might conceal weakness in some aspect of the examination which is balanced by superior performance in some other.
+The following grade descriptions are intended to give a general indication of the standards of achievement likely to have been achieved by candidates awarded Grades A, C and F.

-- A Grade A candidate will be expected to: - (i) demonstrate a detailed knowledge and clear understanding of the syllabus content, a balanced coverage of the syllabus and the ability to select appropriate features of the information required; organise and present the information in a consistent and appropriate manner. - (ii) demonstrate a thorough understanding of the areas concerned with the study of religion, including: a thorough understanding of religious language and concepts; an understanding of the influence of particular individuals, writings etc. on religious communities; an understanding of principal beliefs and the ability to express them clearly and to show the relationship between belief and practice; an understanding of moral issues and the relationship between religious belief and moral questions; the ability to think for themselves about fundamental questions of life and faith. - (iii) demonstrate the ability to see the significance of specific issues and clearly to express a personal opinion supported with appropriate evidence and argument. - A Grade C candidate will be expected to: - (i) demonstrate a wide knowledge of the syllabus content and the ability to select appropriate features of the information required; show some ability in organising and presenting the information. - (ii) demonstrate a reasonable understanding of the areas concerned with the study of religion, including: some understanding of religious language and basic concepts; some understanding of the influence of particular individuals, writings etc. on religious communities; an understanding of principal beliefs and the ability to show the relationship between belief and practice; an understanding of at least one moral issue and its relationship with religious belief; the ability to think for himself or herself about fundamental questions of life and faith. - (iii) demonstrate the ability to see the significance of a specific issue and to express a personal opinion supported with some evidence and argument. - A Grade F candidate will be expected to: - (i) demonstrate some knowledge of the syllabus content and the ability to select some features of the information required; attempt some organisation of the information. - (ii) demonstrate some understanding of the areas concerned with the study of religion, including: a limited understanding of religious language; a simple understanding of the influence of particular individuals, writings etc.; an understanding of a principal belief; an understanding of a moral issue and its relationship to religious belief; the ability to link a question about the meaning of life to the study of religion. - (iii) express clearly a personal opinion supported with some argument.
+At Grade A the candidate will be expected to:

+- demonstrate a detailed knowledge and clear understanding of the syllabus content, a balanced coverage of the syllabus and the ability to select appropriate features of the information required; organise and present the information in a consistent and appropriate manner. - demonstrate a thorough understanding of the areas concerned with the study of religion, including: a thorough understanding of religious language and concepts; an understanding of the influence of particular individuals, writings etc. on religious communities; an understanding of principal beliefs and the ability to express them clearly and to show the relationship between belief and practice; an understanding of moral issues and the relationship between religious belief and moral questions; the ability to think for themselves about fundamental questions of life and faith. - (iii) demonstrate the ability to see the significance of specific issues and clearly to express a personal opinion supported with appropriate evidence and argument.

+At Grade C the candidate will be expected to:

+- demonstrate a wide knowledge of the syllabus content and the ability to select appropriate features of the information required; show some ability in organising and presenting the information. - demonstrate a reasonable understanding of the areas concerned with the study of religion, including: some understanding of religious language and basic concepts; some understanding of the influence of particular individuals, writings etc. on religious communities; an understanding of principal beliefs and the ability to show the relationship between belief and practice; an understanding of at least one moral issue and its relationship with religious belief; the ability to think for himself or herself about fundamental questions of life and faith. - (iii) demonstrate the ability to see the significance of a specific issue and to express a personal opinion supported with some evidence and argument.

+At Grade F the candidate will be expected to:

+- demonstrate some knowledge of the syllabus content and the ability to select some features of the information required; attempt some organisation of the information. - demonstrate some understanding of the areas concerned with the study of religion, including: a limited understanding of religious language; a simple understanding of the influence of particular individuals, writings etc.; an understanding of a principal belief; an understanding of a moral issue and its relationship to religious belief; the ability to link a question about the meaning of life to the study of religion. - (iii) express clearly a personal opinion supported with some argument.

-University of Cambridge International Examinations International General Certificate of Secondary Education
+University of Cambridge International Examinations International General Certificate of Secondary Education RELIGIOUS STUDIES

-RELIGIOUS STUDIES